ErickSimoes/PuzzleSimonSays/README.md

 * Add flaming effect to torches.

 ### Necessary adjustments
-* Adjust the distance of the orbs from the player (move the camera backwards and the orbs farther forward);
-* Decrease the size of the orbs and bring them closer together;
-* Change the skybox;
 * Remove the unused components in order to make the project smaller;
 * Update links of this file.